Making the Case for Investing in Health,

 affiliates conducted more than 75,000 inspections and distributed over

-for violations ranging from faulty wiring to ineffective
+32,000 citations for violations ranging from faulty wiring to ineffective

 hazard signage.
 Each citation came with a minimum fine of $12,675.